tenergy05/DBProxy/architecture.md

 ### Connection Pending State

 Authorization (jit-server) and credential fetch (cred-service) **must complete before** jit-proxy starts forwarding DB bytes.
 The connection remains in a "pending" state during this phase.
 If these calls take seconds to minutes, the client will wait—this is expected behavior.

+### Blocking Executor Limits

+Blocking executor is **bounded** with concurrency limits and timeouts.
+If saturated, new connections remain pending or are rejected with a "server busy" error.

 ---